 Did you know there are over 100 waterfalls in Hamilton?
 If you’re a waterfall lover like myself, then a day trip to Hamilton is one of the best scenic drives near Toronto.

-One of the most unique waterfalls to see in Hamilton is the Devil’s Punchbowl – a 37-meter-high waterfall in the center of a canyon.
-Tew’s Falls are close by, the tallest waterfall in Hamilton at 135 ft high.
+The Devil’s Punchbowl is a 37-meter-high waterfall in the center of a canyon.
+Tew’s Falls are close by, which is the tallest waterfall in Hamilton at 135 ft high.

 2. Outdoors Sports & Relaxation in Blue Mountain